-We were allowed to remain in this remarkable century for the rest of the afternoon, wearing white cotton gloves and turning brittle yellowed pages.
+We were allowed to remain in this remarkable century for the rest of the afternoon, turning precious pages while wearing white cotton gloves.

 That evening I walked through the narrow cobbled streets to look in the windows of the bookstores of Leiden.
 In one antiquarian shop an ancient wooden angel was holding a small vellum book in her upraised hands and wore a beatific smile, offering its knowledge to the street lamp opposite her.
 I was certain then that she moved, slightly turning her head.
 When I passed her again after dinner I had a feeling of deep satisfaction and anticipation.
 The glow of the street lamp had shifted or else she had gracefully moved her arms.
 Light was beaming across the pages of her uplifted book as though the lamp was now reading over her shoulder with deep and serious pleasure.